gsmann997/Max3010Sensor/index.md

 ![proofofpcb](https://user-images.githubusercontent.com/43187603/48308589-9d9b5e80-e536-11e8-8047-f5b777083972.PNG)
 <br><br>Next week is the power up milestone for which we have to push or pull data from/to the sensor.
 For this milestone I am actually one week behind [schedule]( https://github.com/gsmann997/Max3010Sensor/blob/master/documents/schedule.pdf) so as a partial solution of this I am going to try to get it done in one week and be ready for next week milestone.
-Moreover, I was able to ask the teacher a question regarding the implementation of the software intended to read/write from the sensor.
-Furthermore, there are no library available for the integration of the MAX30105 with the raspberry pi, so the professor advised me to implement the code for the sensor.
+Moreover, I was able to ask the teacher a question regarding the implementation of the software intended to read/write from the sensor, as there are no library available for the integration of the MAX30105 with the raspberry pi; so the professor advised me to implement the code for the sensor.
 In conclusion the next step is being able to pull the raw data from the sensor.<br><br>
  ## Week 9
 PCB designed and submitted Geber of the designed PCB to the prototype lab for printing.